hphelion/documentation/community/community.install.md

 * The network interface intended as the bridge interface should be configured and working before running the installer.
 The installer creates a network bridge on the system running the installer, attaching the bridge interface to the network bridge.
 The installer uses the IP address of the bridge interface for the network bridge.

+### Network defaults {#NetworkDefault}

+The installation process includes a number of default configurations.
+You can change many of these defaults during the installation, using the steps detailed in the appropriate sections.

+Note the following default settings:

+- The default network configuration uses a single subnet 192.0.2.0/24 for all networking.
+- The Seed VM is assigned an IP address of 192.0.2.1, in addition to the IP address assigned by the [libvirt package](#packages).
+- The external interface of HOST of the seed VM is added to a software bridge, brbm, on the HOST and the IP address of the external interface is transferred to the bridge.
+This allows external traffic on 192.0.2.0/24 to be routed to the seed VM.
+- The SEED VM is the GATEWAY for all traffic outside the baremetal network.
+- IP addresses are assigned by default as follows:

+	- 192.0.2.2-192.0.2.20 â€“ used by seed cloud to administer undercloud nodes
+	- 192.0.2.21-192.0.2.124 â€“ used by undercloud to administer overcloud nodes
+	- 192.0.2.129-1920.0.2.254 â€“ used as a pool of addresses for floating IPS for virtual machines in the overcloud.

+- The IP address range for the private IPs assigned to new virtual instances is 10.0.0.0/8.

 ##Before you begin
 Before you begin the installation process, ensure you have read the following and completed any required tasks: